click on the menu below to navigate this site

 Julia posing next to an artistically decorated bison which was distributed all around town

-To avoid the high ground I tracked a course via all the valleys I could find.
-The scenery between Glacier and Yellowstone is truly fantastic and more than I imaged we would see on this trip.
+To avoid the high ground, I tracked a course via all the valleys I could find.
+The scenery between Glacier and Yellowstone is truly fantastic and more than I imagined we would see on this trip.
 The USA has to have the most beautiful countryside in the whole world.
 I do not say this lightly as I have seen a lot of beautiful countryside in other countries.
-Every county has something to offer, but the USA has it all from deserts to snow capped mountains and almost everything in between; it is really hard to compete with the natural beauty of the USA.
+Every country has something to offer, but the USA has it all - from deserts to snow-capped mountains and almost everything in between; it is really hard to compete with the natural beauty of the USA.

 Flight to Yellowstone